praveengupta0895/startup_app/README.md

 ### Installation

-To get started with the start_up_app app:
+To get started with the start_up app:

 1. Clone the repository: